Apples, cinnamon, brown sugar, butter, and oats?

 - Then top the apples with a mixture of brown sugar, butter, cinnamon and oats

 It's the crunchy topping that makes the apple crisp "crisp."
 The brown sugar, oatmeal, and butter topping mixture caramelizes while it bakes, giving you a blanked of crispy, caramel-y wonderfulness over the baked apple slices.

 Just like a slice of apple pie makes the best breakfast, so does this apple crisp!
 Make extra for leftovers, and serve a spoonful on top of a bowl of yogurt.

 Do you have a favorite way of preparing apple crisp?
 If so, please let us know about it in the comments.

 Best Toppings for Apple Crisp

-2 In a mixing bowl, combine apples, lemon juice, and vanilla.
-Toss to combine.
+In a large mixing bowl, combine the apple slices, lemon, and vanilla.

-3 Layer apple slices in baking pan: Layer sliced apples in a 9 x 12-inch (or approximately the same size) baking pan.
+Layer sliced apples in a 9x13-inch (or approximately the same size) baking pan.

-4 Make topping: Combine brown sugar, cinnamon, and oatmeal in a bowl.
-Cut in the butter.
-Sprinkle sugar mixture over apples.
+Combine the brown sugar, oats, and cinnamon in a bowl.
+Cut in the butter until you have a moist, crumbly mixture.
+Sprinkle the sugar mixture over the apples.